 A "broody" is a hen who is motivated by various biological and environmental factors to sit on a clutch of eggs and hatch chicks.
 Broodiesinspire other broodies.
 The power of maternal suggestion is strong among hens and with some, the sight of another broody on a nest is all it takes to encourage her predisposition to set.
 Witnessing a collection of eggs in a nest box can also promote broodiness.
 Broodies are wonderful to have in a flock if the chicken-keeper is interested in having baby chicks hatched at the whim of a hen’s biological inclinations.

 For a variety of reasons, however, a broody hen may not be desirable in a backyard flock.
 When that is the case, nest box curtains keep broodies and eggs out of view, reducing the likelihood of a laying flock turning into a setting flock.

 Discouraging Vent Picking

-Egg-eating is a horrible habit for a chicken to pick up and is extremely difficult, although not impossible, to break.
-It can also be a learned behavior from watching others engage in it.
 The less visible eggs are in a nest, the less likely chickens are to explore them with their beaks, break one open and discover what we already know- they're delicious!
-Nest box curtains keep eggs out of sight and out of mind.
+Nest box curtains keep eggs out of sight from chickens and hopefully, out of mind.